 - Coppard Close, Chessington

-The proposed plan brings the local aviation heritage of the site to life and caters to people of all ages.
+The final design brings the local aviation heritage of the site to life and caters to people of all ages.

-The playground will be centred around a floor trampoline and new floor markings resembling the Esher bypass roadway to help children learn about road safety.
+The playground is centred around a floor trampoline and new floor markings resembling a bypass highway to help children learn about road safety.

 Children will be able to climb onto the new Chessington Control Tower multi play unit in the toddler area and look through the binoculars to search for departing and landing planes on the new runway feature.
-There will also be a sit down plane and talk tubes for children to communicate with each other while they play.
+There is a sit down plane and talk tubes for children to communicate with each other while they play.